nlenno1/find-my-meal-ms2/README.md

 ***
 # Introduction
 This website  is designed using APIs to enable users to find new recipes depending on their circumstances.
-These can either be for diet, health or enviromental reasons.
+These can either be for diet, health or environmental reasons.

 To be able to provide this I will use Spoonacular's API.

-I decided to build this project as I have an interest in helping others be more enviromentally aware and helping the planet by reducing the amount of food waste that we create and cutting down on meat consumption by trying Vegan alternatives.
+I decided to build this project as I have an interest in helping others be more environmentally aware and helping the planet by reducing the amount of food waste that we create and cutting down on meat consumption by trying Vegan alternatives.
-I also have friends and family members who either have changed their diet or have allegies/intolerances and this tool would help me cook for them.
+I also have friends and family members who either have changed their diet or have allergies/intolerances and this tool would help me cook for them.

 This is the second of four Milestone Projects that make up the Full Stack Web Development Program at The Code Institute.
 The main requirements of this project are to create a responsive website using primarily **HTML5**, **CSS3** and **JavaScript**.